KEY IDEAS:

 After determining the average time spent on SIFA calls per hour across all four sheriff’s office stations, Peregrine:

-Calculated the minimum number of deputies required per hour to both handle the workload and ensure compliance with the 30-30-30-10 staffing benchmark
+- Calculated the minimum number of deputies required per hour to both handle the workload and ensure compliance with the 30-30-30-10 staffing benchmark

-Compared the minimum deputy requirements with actual staffing numbers to identify staffing surpluses and deficits at various points throughout the day
+- Compared the minimum deputy requirements with actual staffing numbers to identify staffing surpluses and deficits at various points throughout the day

-Used a shift relief factor to account for outliers, such as time spent on training and leave
+- Applied a shift relief factor to account for outliers, such as time spent on training and leave

-Determined the total number of patrol officers the LCSO had to hire for its current shift schedule to meet demand and follow best practices
+- Determined the total number of patrol officers the LCSO had to hire for its current shift schedule to meet demand and follow best practices

 Maj.
-Hill said that while unit incident model shouldn’t be the sole deciding factor when it comes to patrol staffing, it does provide insight into staffing needs throughout the week.
+Hill said that while the unit incident model shouldn’t be the sole deciding factor when it comes to patrol staffing, it does provide insight into staffing needs throughout the week.

 “Response times aren’t a direct measure of your staffing,” Hill said.
 “We can’t specifically go, X number of deputies is going to increase or decrease your response times.
 But there’s a correlation.”

 LCSO leadership used Peregrine’s analysis to inform a proposed overhaul of the agency’s patrol shift model.
-By aligning shifts and staffing to the workload-based model, LCSO leadership aims to better match the times that consistently see more calls for service and longer unit response times so the sheriff’s office can:
+By aligning shifts and staffing to the workload-based model, the LCSO aims to better match the times that consistently see more calls for service and longer unit response times so the sheriff’s office can:

-Better align patrol staffing with CFS demand trends
+- Align patrol staffing with CFS demand trends

-Improve incident response times
+- Improve incident response times

-Improve second-unit arrival times, enhancing officer safety
+- Improve second-unit arrival times to enhance officer safety

-Increase officer visibility in prime hours
+- Increase officer visibility in prime hours

 Still, “efficiency is not the only name of the game” when it comes to patrol staffing, according to Maj.
 Hill.
 When determining shift schedules, he said, it’s critical to weigh priorities and strike a balance between efficiency and wellness, such as trying to get the midnight shift staff home before the sun comes up.